DerekElvis/portfolio/README.md

 **Education**
 ---------------------------------------------------------------------------------------------------------------------------------------------
-#Rutgers University, New Brunswick, NJ
+# Rutgers University, New Brunswick, NJ
-Bachelor of Science in Business Analytics and Information Technologies;  Sep 2022 - May 2024
+Bachelors of Science in Business Analytics and Information Technologies;  Sep 2022 - May 2024

-#Raritan Valley Community College, Branchberg, NJ
+# Raritan Valley Community College, Branchberg, NJ
 Associates of Science in Business Administration and Management